A message from the president

 To mark the 200 year anniversary of the War of 1812, the ASMA Exhibition Committee in concert with the US Navy created a website that combines artwork on the war contributed by ASMA members, as well as images from specific US and Canadian museums and the British National Maritime Museum.
 The project has evolved into a major online educational video available to the public at no charge.
 This 7 part story is 3 1/2 hours long and any of the parts can be viewed individually.
 Click here to see all or a part of the 1812 web-video project.

-ASMA's exhibition of work celebrating the bi-centennial of the War of 1812 opened at the Buffalo (NY) History Museum to some impressive fanfare.
+ASMA's exhibition of work celebrating the bi-centennial of the War of 1812 opened at the Buffalo (NY) History Museum in September and moved in early January to the Detroit Public Library.

 Our 2013 Annual Meeting was held in San Diego, CA